-If you want to collect money or sell items on the street for charity, you will need a Street Collection Licence.
+If you want to collect money or sell items in any public area, you'll usually need a Street Collection Licence.

 You don't need a street collection licence if you're selling or collecting as part of a business.

-It's not just 'streets' that are covered - you'll need a licence if you collect money in public areas, for example a shop doorway or car park.
+It's not just streets that are covered.
+You'll need a licence if you collect money in any public area, for example a shop doorway, bus station or car park.

 - Bring it in to the Licensing Unit (see contact section for address and opening hours)

-If you disagree with the licensing committee's decision, you can appeal to the Minister for the Cabinet Office.
-You must do this within 14 days, and at least 5 working days before the date of your event.
+If you disagree with our licensing committee's decision, you can appeal to the Minister for the Cabinet Office.
+You must do this within 14 days and at least 5 working days before the date of your event.

-It's illegal to collect money or sell articles in a public place for the benefit of a charity without getting a Street Collection Licence.
-A 'public place' is a 'place where the public has access'.
+It's illegal to collect money or sell items in a public place for the benefit of a charity without getting a Street Collection Licence.
+A public place is a place where the public has access.